Limmen/csle/docs/_docs/why_csle.md

 part of the response to this threat.
 A promising approach to achieve this automation is *reinforcement learning*, which has proven effective in finding near-optimal solutions to control problems in several domains
-(e.g. robotics and industry automation), and is actively investigated as an approach to automated security (see <a href="https://github.com/Limmen/awesome-rl-for-cybersecurity">survey</a>).
+(e.g., robotics and industry automation), and is actively investigated as an approach to automated security (see <a href="https://github.com/Limmen/awesome-rl-for-cybersecurity">survey</a>).
 While encouraging results have been obtained in this line of research, key challenges remain.
 Chief among them is narrowing the gap between the environment where the reinforcement learning agents